Turfjs/turf/packages/turf-area/README.md

 # area

-Takes a one or more features and returns their area in square meters.
+Takes one or more features and returns their area in square meters.

 **Parameters**